Bloggers are spamming other bloggers with phony WordPress trackbacks.

 Simple and effective.

-How To Use Trackbacks for SEO & Traffic
+How To Use Trackbacks for

 In short, many blogs (including very high-trafficked high PR ones) choose to publish trackbacks they get from other blogs.